 The challenge intensifies when AI agents leverage residential proxies.
 These proxies route traffic through real consumer IP addresses, bypassing location-based blocks.
 An AI agent operating through residential proxies can probe defences while appearing to come from legitimate users worldwide.

-This combination - AI-driven exploit generation plus residential proxy networks - renders traditional security controls obsolete.
-Organisations continuing to rely on static rules face inevitable compromise.
+This combination of AI-driven exploit generation and residential proxy networks makes traditional controls much less reliable.
+Organisations that continue to rely on static rules face a growing risk of compromise.

 - Audit existing WAF rules to identify pattern-based weaknesses